plone/documentation/docs/i18n-l10n/translating-text-strings.md

 Use attributes `i18n:translate`, `i18n:attributes`, and so on.
 For examples, look at any core Plone `.pt` files.

-This `i18n:translate` will hook into the translation machinery, and will look up the corresponding translated string to the one stated there, looking in the relevant `domain.po` file corresponding to the `i18n:domain` stated in the file and the language negotiated by Plone.
+The `i18n:translate` attribute will hook into the translation machinery, and will look up the corresponding translated string to the one stated there, while looking in the relevant `domain.po` file corresponding to the `i18n:domain` stated in the file and the language negotiated by Plone.

+(translating-text-strings-automatically-translated-message-ids-label)=

 ### Automatically translated message IDs